Father Damien: Illness and death

 Despite the fact that the illness was slowing his body down, Damien engaged in a flurry of activities during his last years.
 With his remaining time, he tried to advance and complete as many projects as possible.
-While he was continuing to spread the Catholic Faith and aid the lepers during their treatments, Damien completed several building projects and improved orphanages.
-Four volunteers arrived at Kalaupapa to help the ailing missionary: a Belgian priest, Louis Lambert Conrardy; a soldier, Joseph Dutton (an American Civil War veteran who left behind a marriage which had been broken by his alcoholism); a male nurse from Chicago, James Sinnett; and Mother (now Saint) Marianne Cope, who had been the head of the Franciscan-run St Joseph's Hospital in Syracuse, New York.
+While he was continuing to spread the Catholic faith and aid the lepers during their treatments, Damien completed several building projects and improved orphanages.
+Four volunteers arrived at Kalaupapa to help the ailing missionary: a Belgian priest, Louis Lambert Conrardy; a soldier and American Civil War veteran, Joseph Dutton; a male nurse from Chicago, James Sinnett; and Mother (now Saint) Marianne Cope, who had been the head of the Franciscan-run St Joseph's Hospital in Syracuse, New York.
 Conrardy took up Damien's pastoral duties.
 Cope organized a working hospital.
 Dutton attended to the construction and maintenance of the community's buildings.
 Sinnett nursed Damien during the last phases of his illness.

 With an arm in a sling, with a foot in bandages, and with his leg dragging, Damien knew that his death was near.
 He was bedridden on 23 March 1889, and on 30 March, he made a general confession.
 Damien died of leprosy at 8:00 a.m. on 15 April 1889, at the age of 49.
 The next day, after the Mass was said by Father Moellers at St. Philomena's, the whole settlement followed the funeral cortège to the cemetery.
 Damien was laid to rest under the same pandanus tree where he first slept upon his arrival on Molokaʻi.